DrSquidX/DatCord/README.md

 # DatCord
 This is a school project for one of my Design classes.
 This server is a sophisticated secure server using an SQL database to store passwords, along with sha256 password hashing which made passwords more secure.
-There is logging system that allows errors and communication between client and server to be displayed, and allows for easier debugging and more.
+There is a logging system that allows errors and communication between client and server to be displayed, and allows for easier debugging and more.
 There is also a room system, where people can communicate with each other, as well as a direct messaging system that allows for private messaging.

 # Every Feature Included(In a more straightforward way):
 * Secure Password Storage - Every password is stored inside of an SQL Database